-Just as those with residential mortgages should regularly review their mortgages to see if they can cut costs, landlords should also check whether remortgaging could reduce their monthly payments.
+Just as those with residential mortgages should regularly review their mortgages to see if they can cut costs, landlords should also check whether remortgaging their Buy to Let properties could reduce their monthly payments.

 This is particularly important following the introduction of tax relief changes in April this year, which will reduce the amount of tax relief landlords can claim on mortgage interest payments.